Writing in Italy

 Published on 28 June 2025 at 11:20

 I’m trying to make The Mindborn the best version of itself.
 Which apparently means spending hours debating one line.
-A line I wrote a year ago and still can’t let go of.
+A line I wrote a year ago and still doesn't work, or maybe it does, but now I'm not sure anymore.

 I fell in love with it all over again.